Makeshift Feelgood

-Makeshift Feelgood is the second album by the English electronic dance music group X-Press 2.
+Makeshift Feelgood is the second album by English electronic dance music group X-Press 2.
 It features Tim DeLaughter from The Polyphonic Spree, Kurt Wagner from Lambchop, Anthony Roman from Radio 4, 1980s band Kissing the Pink, and, on the first single "Kill 100", Rob Harvey from English rock group The Music.
 The single reached #59 in the UK Singles Chart.